 Wildlife Sanctuary in Odisha, Popular Wildlife Sanctuary of Odisha, National Parks in Odisha, Bird Sanctuary in Odisha

 The Ramatirtha Crocodile Project and Temple are located beneath the feet of Similipal National Park near Jashipur town and about 98 km distance from Baripada Town, Mayurbhanj.
-It is the only crocodile-rearing centre in the Mayurbhanj district.
+It is the only crocodile-rearing center in the Mayurbhanj district.
 Ramatirtha Sri Ram Temple in Mayurbhanj is a famous place in Odisha due to its natural beauty.
 Makar Sankranti is the main festival of this temple; on this day, the Tusumelana festival, or Tusu Parab, is celebrated.
-Ramatirtha temple is a famous temple in the Mayurbhanj District of Odisha.
+Ramatirtha Temple is a famous temple in the Mayurbhanj District of Odisha.
 As per the Indian mythological…